Ready to take the next step?

 The Doctor of Education in Educational Leadership develops educational leaders through courses, research, seminars, and internships conducted in an environment based on Christian principles and values.

 Students in the Doctor of Education in Educational Leadership program must hold at least a Master’s degree from a regionally accredited institution with a minimum 3.0 grade point average on all graduate-level work.
 A minimum of three years experience is preferred.
 A license in School Administration-Principal is required.

-The 63-credit hour program is offered in a weekend format with participants required to attend class seven weekends per fall and spring semesters.
-Each weekend consists of Friday from 6 p.m. to 10 p.m. and Saturday from 9 a.m. to 5 p.m.
+The 63-credit hour program is offered in a weekend format with participants required to attend class three weekends per fall and spring semesters.
+Each weekend consists of Saturday 9 a.m. to 4 p.m. and Sunday 9 a.m. to 4 p.m.
+In addition, there will be six-eight synchronous virtual meetings lasting two hours each semester.
 During the summer months, you will arrange a meeting schedule with your cohort.
 This process continues for two years until classroom studies are completed.
-After this, your next two semesters will be six-hour and three-hour dissertation semesters respectively, thus concluding your program.
+Remaining program hours consist of six-hour and three-hour dissertation semesters respectively, thus concluding your program.
 The electronic portfolio, a requirement for your degree, will be created and stored online in a product called TaskStream.

 Additional information, including descriptions of specific concentrations and their corresponding credit hours, is available in the Academ opens in a new windowi opens in a new windowc Catalog.

 Upon completion of this program, students will have earned a Doctor of Education (Ed.D.) in Educational Leadership and will be subject to state licensure requirements in order to receive North Carolina state licensure as a Superintendent.
 At the writing of this document, the licensure requirement is the satisfactory completion of an electronic portfolio.

 Take the next step towards professional excellence.
 Once you've found the program that's right for you, learn about admission requirements and opportunities for financial aid.